Migrate Demographic Group For Fair GNNs

 In order to verify the effectiveness of FairMigration, three state-of-the-art GNN-based methods {proposed for node classification} NIFTY, FairGNN, EDITS, and SIND are chosen for comparison.
-A brief introduction of these methods are following: \begin{itemize} \item \textbf{Nifty} \cite{nifty}.
-Nifty promotes the fairness by the counterfactual perturbation based siamese network and uses Lipschitz continuous function to normalize the layer weights. \item \textbf{fairGNN} \cite{FAIRGNN}. fairGNN is a adversarial training based method.
-It trains a sensitive attributes predictor to retrieve the sensitive attributes from the node embeddings while trains the GNN to reduce the information of the sensitive attributes in the node embeddings.
-We set al.l the sensitive attributes available for comparision. \item \textbf{EDITS} \cite{Edits}.
+A brief introduction of these methods is following: \begin{itemize} \item \textbf{NIFTY} \cite{nifty}.
+NIFTY promotes fairness by the counterfactual perturbation-based siamese network and uses Lipschitz continuous function to normalize the layer weights. \item \textbf{FairGNN} \cite{FAIRGNN}.
+FairGNN is an adversarial training-based method.
+It trains a sensitive attributes predictor to retrieve the sensitive attributes from the node embeddings while training the GNN to reduce the information of the sensitive attributes in the node embeddings.
+We set all the sensitive attributes available for comparison. \item \textbf{EDITS} \cite{Edits}.
 EDITS transforms the attributes and regenerates the adjacency matrix for lowering the Wasserstein distance of attributes and topology between different demographic groups. \item \textbf{SIND} \cite{SIND}.
 SIND proposes a new metric to estimate the influence of nodes on fairness and alleviates the fairness issue by reducing the Wasserstein-1 distance of probability distribution between different demographic groups.
 The variants SIND 1\% and SIND 10\% ($k$\% denotes the budget of deleting nodes) provided by the authors are taken as baselines. \end{itemize}